Skip to content

 When a user initiates a search query, the system conducts a multi-stage process, searching through the database and fetching documents deemed most relevant based on the calculated embeddings.
 This process also includes re-ranking of documents to improve the accuracy and relevance of the retrieved information.

-For clients who have enabled the Language Model (LLM) extension, selected portions of the retrieved documents may be sent to Microsoft Azure API.
-This step allows for the generation of coherent and concise answers, providing users with not only relevant documents but also human-readable responses.
+For use cases that involve an LLM, selected portions of the retrieved documents may be sent to the configured LLM API.
+This step allows for the generation of coherent answers, structured data extraction, or other AI tasks, providing users with not only relevant documents but also human-readable responses and actionable outputs.

 2. Data processing